jtleek/modules/02_RProgramming/syllabus.md

 ## Differences of opinion

-Keep in mind that currently data analysis is as much art as it is science - so we may have a difference of opinion - and that is ok!
 Please refrain from angry, sarcastic, or abusive comments on the message boards.
 Our goal is to create a supportive community that helps the learning of all students, from the most advanced to those who are just seeing this material for the first time.

 ---